Bill Walton, Hall of Fame player who became a star broadcaster, dies at 71

-He was the NBA’s MVP in the 1977-78 season, a two-time champion as a player and a member of both the NBA’s 50th anniversary and 75th anniversary teams.
-That all followed a college career in which he was a two-time champion at UCLA and a three-time national player of the year.
+He was the NBA's MVP in the 1977-78 season, a two-time champion and a member of both the NBA's 50th anniversary and 75th anniversary teams.
+That followed a college career in which he was a two-time champion at UCLA and a three-time national player of the year.

 “Bill Walton,” NBA Commissioner Adam Silver said, “was truly one of a kind.”